 Step 2:

 Use the Nordic Boathouse Box Frame Canvas wall art to hang over the console table.
 Wall art is centered over the console table.
 This creates a focal point for the console and entryway.
-In place of a large piece of wall art, you can substitute a large mirror.
+You can substitute a large piece of wall art with a large mirror.

 Arrange the remainder of the objects on the table.
 The Cherie Pillar holder set is placed to the left.
 And the Botanica Whale Bookends are on the right, supporting a handful of books.
-Between the pillar holders and bookends is a shorter object.
-A simple console styling for a coastal home in this example.
+A shorter object is between the pillar holders and bookends—a simple console styling for a coastal home in this example.

 3. Substitute a Cabinet as a Console Table